samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 ### Lab 2

 The callback url is missing from your application config.
 Head to the settings tab of the `Hello World Demo` application we created on the Auth0 dashboard.
-Look for somewhere to set a callback URL to `http://localhost:3000`.
+Look for somewhere to set a callback URL to `http://localhost:3000` and click save when you're done.

 > ***Note:*** A callback URL is a URL in your application where Auth0 redirects the user after they have authenticated.
 The callback page is usually prepared to read and validate your authentication on your return.